-The programs listed here are designed to help persons with dementia, family caregivers and anyone interested in learning about Alzheimer’s disease and related disorders.
+These programs are designed to help persons with dementia, family caregivers and anyone interested in learning about Alzheimer’s disease and related disorders.
 They are free and open to the public.
 Professional care providers are welcome to attend, no Continuing Education Contact Hours are offered for these presentations.
-If you are interested in setting up an education program, please fill out and submit the speaker request form.
+See a list of upcoming programs.
+For more information, contact our 24/7 Helpline 800.272.3900.

-Conversations About Dementia: Tips to Help with Family Conversations
+Conversations About Dementia: Tips to Help with Family Conversations- 1 hr session

 This workshop will offer tips on how to have honest and caring conversations with family members about going to the doctor, deciding when to stop driving, and making legal and financial plans.

-When Realities Collide: Interacting with a Person with Dementia
+When Realities Collide: Interacting with a Person with Dementia- 1-hr session

 Expand your knowledge on caring for a person with dementia or Alzheimer’s in your home including information on communication, challenging situations and caregiver stress.